jamesfaber/MIT-Supercloud-Project/README.md

 #### Code Folder: Contains all code written for this project in 6 Jupyter Notebooks.

+#### Data Folder: Contains a data dictionary, and the final dataset that was used to train the machine learning model.

+#### Reports Folder: Contains the detailed final report for this project, and the original report for the MIT Supercloud Dataset

-#### Main Page: contains ReadMe file and miscellaneous files needed to build the live dashboard
+#### Main Page: Contains this ReadMe file and miscellaneous files needed to build the live dashboard

-#### A Final Project Report and all Jupyter Notebooks can be found in the "Files" folder.

-#### Live Dashboard link to the final model deployed via AWS:
+#### Live Dashboard link to the Final Model currently deployed via AWS:

 **[🚀 Launch Live Dashboard](https://mit-supercloud-project-fsmr8ymmy7znkwuul4dnaj.streamlit.app/)**